Why study Religious Education?

 Religious Education at KS4 – RED DAY (Religious Experience Days)

-All students in Years 10 and 11 participate in 5 days within KS4, focused on Religious Experience.
-These have been called RED DAYS.
+All students in Years 10 and 11 participate in RED DAYS focused on Religious Experience.
 Students Learn through experience and some of our most recent events have included:

 Learning about the Holocaust – Students completed x4 workshops focused on the Holocaust.
 This was followed by meeting a Holocaust survivor and completing a question and answer session.